bdevorem/WebPortfolio-Hugo/content/projects/leddrawing/index.md

 You can edit the script.
 The function `step` is called 50 times a second, and it takes as input a number that increases by one every time `step` is called.
 There are 32 LEDs for you to play iwth in my little example.

-The `Run` button runs your changed code, while the `Share` button reloads the page to a URL that will load the code in the text box, which you can then share with others.
+The `Run` button runs the code in the editor, while the `Share` button reloads the page to a URL that will load the code in the text box, which you can then share with others.

 Here is a description of the helper functions I provide: